McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 ```
 These two files create two simple pages that show a title in the middle akin to the main "Hello World!" page.
 We use the React Effect Hook to add a document title on each page that will be shown as the tab name in your browser.

-### Create Stylized Buttons
+### Create Styled Buttons
-We will now create a stylized `Button` for use in our navigation bar.
+We will now create a styled `Button` for use in our navigation bar.
 Inside the previously created `MacComponents/MacNavButton.tsx` file, add the following import statement:
 ```
 import Button from '@mui/material/Button'
 ```

-Next, create and export the stylized `MacNavButton` component:
+Next, create and export the styled `MacNavButton` component:
 ```
 export const MacNavButton = styled(Button)(props => ({
     ':hover': {